 As of September 2016, Lufthansa is the first European airline to offer TSA PreCheck.
 By participating in the TSA Pre✓ program, Lufthansa customers that are eligible (US citizens, dual citizens, lawful permanent residents, and members of US Customs and Border Protection’s Trusted Traveler programs such as NEXUS and Global Entry) can experience an expedited screening process at the security checkpoint of participating US airports.

 In October 2016, Lufthansa said goodbye to its Boeing B737 fleet.
 After ending operations of their Boeing 737-500 fleet in March, the last B737-300 aircraft had its last commercial flights on October, 29, marking the end of an era for Lufthansa.
 Lufthansa was the world’s first purchaser of 22 Boeing 737-100s in February 1965, and, for almost 50 years, operated a total of 148 B737 of almost all generations.

-On December 19, 2016, Lufthansa will receive its first A350-900, the most modern long-haul aircraft worldwide.
-The first regular commercial flight, from Munich to Delhi, is scheduled on February 10, 2017.
-From February 2017, Lufthansa will station its first ten Airbus A350-900 aircraft in Munich.
+- On December 19, 2016, Lufthansa received its first A350-900, the most modern long-haul aircraft worldwide.
+The first regular commercial flight, from Munich to Delhi, was scheduled on February 10, 2017.
+From 2017, Lufthansa will station its first ten Airbus A350-900 aircraft in Munich.
 The first flight destinations are Delhi and Boston.
 The aircraft has 293 seats – 48 in Business Class, 21 in Premium Economy, and 224 in Economy Class.